ServiceNow Connector

 ServiceNow ticket states can be changed by Vulcan when vulnerabilities are fixed or no longer needed.
 See more on this in the ServiceNow ticket lifecycle.

-API in USE
+API in Use

 <<SERVER_URL>>/api/now/table/sys_choice